lucax88x/PrimitiveObsession/README.md

 Autofac and Primitive obsession: how I learned to love the injection of configuration parameters
 ================================================================================================

-Registering components in Autofac is straightforward, as long as no primitive dependencies are involved.
-This post describes a technique for dealing with primitive dependencies, such as connection strings, URLs and configuration parameters in general.
+Registering components in Autofac is straightforward, as long as no primitive dependencies (such as connection strings, URLs and configuration parameters in general) are involved.
+This post describes the strategy for dealing with primitive dependencies.

 ## The ordinary case